 About the Project

-In March 2014, Caltrans established the Last Chance Grade Partnership to create an active, working relationship with the agencies and groups that have management responsibilities for lands and resources that would be directly impacted by any realignment of the route.
+In March 2014, Caltrans established the Last Chance Grade Partnership to create an active, working relationship with the agencies and groups that have management responsibilities for lands and resources that would be directly impacted by any realignment of Highway 101 at Last Chance Grade.

-The Partnership initiated an Engineered Feasibility Study to identify potential improvement projects that can ensure the safety and reliability of the highway while protecting the area’s critical economic, environmental and cultural resources.
+The Partnership initiated an Engineered Feasibility Study (EFS) to identify potential improvement projects that can ensure the safety and reliability of the highway while protecting the area’s critical economic, environmental and cultural resources.
 The study is a detailed investigation that considers a full range of needs, options, ideas, opportunities, and constraints.
-The EFS will be used as a reference document identifying potential improvement projects, enabling Caltrans to respond to and compete for various project funding sources as they become available.
-The entire study is available in the Document Library.
+The EFS is used as a reference document that identifies potential improvement projects, enabling Caltrans to respond to and compete for various project funding sources as they become available.
+The Engineered Feasibility Study was completed in 2015 and the entire study is available in the Document Library.

-The next step in the process was developing the Project Study Report to perform a more detailed analysis of the alternatives recommended for further study as it relates to the cost, scope and schedule of developing the project.
+The next step in the process was to develop the Project Study Report.
+This report performs a more detailed analysis of the alternatives recommended for further study in the EFS as they relate to the cost, scope, and schedule of developing the project.
 During this study, alternatives and alignments were refined with more precise cost estimates along with more detailed technical analysis of proposed structures and right-of-way.
-The entire report is available in the Document Library.
+The Project Study Report was completed in 2016 and the entire report is available in the Document Library.

 More recently, surface monitoring data shows slow but steady movement of the roadway along the northern and southern sections of Last Chance Grade.
 The effects of this movement can be seen in existing retaining walls.

-Highway 101 provides year-round access for commercial trucking and recreation traffic.
-Since 1980, landslide mitigation projects have cost over $36 million.
+Highway 101 provides year-round access for commercial trucking and recreational traffic.
+Since 1980, landslide mitigation projects have cost over $67 million.

-If Highway 101 is closed due to a major landslide, this vital connection would be broken and the costs felt throughout the area—residents, travelers and area businesses would be disrupted.
+If Highway 101 is closed due to a major landslide, this vital connection would be broken and the costs would be felt throughout the area; residents, travelers and area businesses would be disrupted.

 To quantify these impacts, Caltrans published an Economic Impact Study examining current costs and analyzing potential effects of an extensive closure of Highway 101.
 The entire report, completed in January 2015, is available in the Document Library.

-A closure of Highway 101 due to landslide could mean:
+A closure of Highway 101, caused by a landslide, could mean:

 - $1.3 million per day in travel costs for commercial and passenger vehicles—$450 million each year